-Table C-1 InfoServer Booting: Differences Between Alpha and Integrity server Systems (continued)
+Table 22 InfoServer Booting: Differences Between Alpha and Integrity server Systems (continued)

-Component Alpha Integrity servers Boot server Any MOP-enabled system with the specified file Only those BOOTP servers having the network device MAC address defined in the BOOTP database LAN server InfoServer hardware, or InfoServer utility running on OpenVMS Alpha Version 8.3 or later, or on OpenVMS Integrity servers Version 8.2-1 or later InfoServer application running on OpenVMS Alpha Version 8.3 or OpenVMS Integrity servers Version 8.2-1 or later.
+Component Alpha Integrity servers Boot server Any MOP-enabled system with the specified file Only those BOOTP servers having the network device MAC address defined in the BOOTP database LAN server InfoServer hardware, or InfoServer utility running on OpenVMS Alpha Version 8.3 or later, or on OpenVMS Integrity servers Version 8.2-1 or later

 Because of these differences, any procedures used for Alpha systems to set up booting from the InfoServer hardware are not valid for setting up booting from the OpenVMS InfoServer utility.
 In addition, actions for setting up booting from the OpenVMS Integrity servers InfoServer utility differ from those required for setting up booting from an OpenVMS Alpha InfoServer utility.
-Table C-2 lists the various actions that need to be performed to enable network booting using the OpenVMS InfoServer utility on OpenVMS Integrity servers or OpenVMS Alpha systems.
+Table 23 lists the various actions that need to be performed to enable network booting using the OpenVMS InfoServer utility on OpenVMS Integrity servers or OpenVMS Alpha systems.
 These actions need be performed only once except where noted.

-Table C-2 Procedure for Enabling InfoServer Network Booting
+Table 23 Procedure for Enabling InfoServer Network Booting

-InfoServer Client Setup Architecture Actions Required Section Architecture tecture Actions Required Determine the LAN I/O card to be used on your local Integrity servers for the network boot and report the associated OpenVMS device name, its IP address, and its MAC address to the network administrator responsible for setting up the BOOTP server.
+InfoServer Client Setup Architecture Actions Required Section Integrity servers clients only Determine the LAN I/O card to be used on your local Integrity servers for the network boot and report the associated OpenVMS device name, its IP address, and its MAC address to the network administrator responsible for setting up the BOOTP server.
 Optionally (and recommended), add this network device as an EFI boot option-this procedure can be repeated on any other system in the LAN that will use the InfoServer server for network booting.
 Verify that the network device is supported by EFI as a bootable device.
-InfoServer Utility S etup Architecture Actions Required (You or Network Administrator) Section Integrity servers or Alpha Designate at least one OpenVMS system in the LAN as the InfoServer server.
+Section C.2 (page 227) InfoServer Utility Set hup Architecture Actions Required (You or Network Administrator) Section Integrity servers or Alpha Designate at least one OpenVMS system in the LAN as the InfoServer server.
 Upgrade the system if necessary (OpenVMS Integrity servers must be Version 8.2-1 or later; OpenVMS Alpha must be Version 8.3 or later).
-Upgrade instructions in Chapter 6 (page 103).
-Prior to upgrading, review Chapter 4 (page 83), and Chapter 5 (page 95).
+Upgrade instructions in Chapter 6 (page 101).
+Prior to upgrading, review Chapter 4 (page 81), and Chapter 5 (page 93).
 Integrity servers or Alpha Copy SYS\$STARTUP:ESS\$LAD_STARTUP.TEMPLATE to SYS\$STARTUP:ESS\$LAD_STARTUP.DAT and then modify parameters in SYS\$STARTUP:ESS\$LAD_STARTUP.DAT.
 Determine which network device will be used for InfoServer LAD operations.
 Copy SYS\$STARTUP:ESS\$LAST_STARTUP.TEMPLATE to SYS\$STARTUP:ESS\$LAST_STARTUP.DAT and then modify parameters in SYS\$STARTUP:ESS\$LAST_STARTUP.DAT.
 Add a line to SYS\$MANAGER:SYSTARTUP_VMS.COM to start the SYS\$STARTUP:ESS\$LAD_STARTUP.COM file at startup.
 If you changed any SYSGEN parameters, run AUTOGEN and reboot; if you did not change SYSGEN parameters, skip the reboot and execute the SYS\$STARTUP:ESS\$LAD_STARTUP.COM file manually.
 Use the InfoServer control program to create a service for the DVD drive.
-Section C.3 (page 232).
+Section C.3 (page 230).

-Table C-2 Procedure for Enabling InfoServer Network Booting (continued)
+Table 23 Procedure for Enabling InfoServer Network Booting (continued)